CONTRIBUTION OF THE TAF TO PEACE SUPPORT OPERATIONS

 During his meeting with Romanian Minister of Foreign Affairs who visited Ankara in 1937, Atatürk touched on the world policy and expressed his thoughts as follows:

 "All humankind should be regarded as a human body and every nation should be considered as a limb of this body.
 All limbs are affected by the pain at the fingertip of a body.
-If there is a distress in any part of the world, we should not say 'what's that to me'.
+If there is a distress in any part of the world, we should not say 'I don’t care!'.
 If there is such a distress, we must address it as if it personally affected us."

-In the light of our great leader Atatürk's above quoted words, Turkey takes part in peace support missions within the framework of its international obligations, national interests and capabilities.
+In the light of our great leader Atatürk's above quoted words, Türkiye takes part in peace support missions within the framework of its international obligations, national interests and capabilities.

 The peace support activities, to which the Turkish Armed Forces contributes can be divided in two main headings as the peace support operations it participates with an unit and as the international observer missions it participates at staff members level.